-When you are in Umatilla, you'll notice that it is more blue-collar than most other communities in America.
-44.66% of Umatilla’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Umatilla is a blue-collar town, with 44.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Umatilla is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Umatilla who work in office and administrative support (9.22%), business and financial occupations (7.09%), and sales jobs (7.04%).

-Umatilla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Umatilla doesn't have a public transportation system that people use for their commute.

-The percentage of people in Umatilla with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.34% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Umatilla is quite a bit lower than the national average among all cities of 21.84%: just 12.34% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Umatilla in 2022 was $23,232, which is low income relative to Oregon and the nation.
 This equates to an annual income of $92,928 for a family of four.
 However, Umatilla contains both very wealthy and poor people as well.